Skip to main content

 Overview of Vertex AI | Start here first

-• With AutoML, you can train tabular, image, text, or video data without writing code or preparing data splits.
+• With AutoML, you can train tabular, image, text, and video data without writing code or preparing data splits.
 You can deploy these models for online prediction or query them directly for batch prediction.

-• With Model Garden, you can explore, test, customize, and deploy Vertex AI and select open-source models and assets....
+• With Model Garden, you can explore, test, customize, and deploy Vertex AI and select open-source models and assets...

 Model Garden | Vertex AI | Must-read model list 👀